clinical Consultation

 Angela Amias, LCSW

-Angela Amias, LCSW, is a relationship therapist and nationally recognized relationship expert.
-She’s also the co-founder of Alchemy of Love, which provides trauma informed relationship programs for individuals and couples.
+Angela Amias, LCSW, is a relationship therapist and nationally-recognized expert on trauma and relationships.
+She’s also the co-founder of Alchemy of Love, which provides trauma-informed relationship programs for individuals and couples.
 She founded the Institute for Trauma Informed Relationships to provide training and education to therapists who want to help their clients heal past wounds and create more fulfilling relationships.

-Angela developed the Trauma Informed Relationship Counseling model of relationship therapy to bridge the gap between cutting edge research on relational trauma and traditional models for relationship counseling.
+Angela developed the Trauma Informed Relationship Counseling for Individuals and Couples model of relationship therapy to bridge the gap between cutting edge research on relational trauma and traditional models for relationship counseling.
 It’s the first comprehensive relationship counseling model that integrates a trauma informed approach to help both individuals and couples overcome relationship struggles and create more satisfying connections.

 Angela got her start as a therapist working at one of only a handful of clinics in the United States that specialized in treating profound attachment trauma in adopted children.
 As a trauma focused family therapist, Angela’s role was to help adoptive parents understand the inner world of their wounded child, while she also helped the children in her care learn how to trust again, so they could get close to their adoptive parents.